 The secret to these bangs is that their ends are not cut in a clean manner but rugged and unequal.
 This is why a hairstylist might be the best suited to do them for you.
 Use some hair mousse or hairspray to keep them wild and untamed.

-Pixie Cut Bangs
+22. Pixie Cut Types of Bangs

 The name of these bangs comes from the fact that they often come with a pixie cut.
 These longer bangs look spectacular coupled with the very short sides and nape of such a haircut.
 Undercuts also look cool when paired with longer bangs.